Configure cross-origin resource sharing in DICOM service in Azure Health Data Services

-What is cross-origin resource sharing in FHIR service?
+What is cross-origin resource sharing in DICOM service in Azure Health Data Services?

-FHIR service in Azure Health Data Services (hereby called FHIR service) supports cross-origin resource sharing (CORS).
+DICOM service in Azure Health Data Services (hereby called DICOM service) supports cross-origin resource sharing (CORS).
 CORS allows you to configure settings so that applications from one domain (origin) can access resources from a different domain, known as a cross-domain request.

 CORS is often used in a single-page app that must call a RESTful API to a different domain.